sympy/sympy/README.md

 License: New BSD License (see the LICENSE file for details) covers all files in the sympy repository unless stated otherwise.

-Our mailing list is at
+Join our mailing list at
 <https://groups.google.com/forum/?fromgroups#!forum/sympy>.

 We have community chat at [Gitter](https://gitter.im/sympy/sympy).
 Feel